emildalalyan/FlStudioRpc/README.md

 This program has been written long ago, so there is no support.

 ### Before using
-Go to the FlStudioRpc/RpcHelper.cs and change ApplicationId to the yours app id.
+Go to the FlStudioRpc/RpcHelper.cs and change ApplicationId to the your app id.

 You can create the application on the [Discord Developer Portal](https://discord.com/developers/applications)